BT2701/SaleSphere/README.md

 5. Open a pull request.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 ## Contact
-If you have any questions or suggestions, feel free to contact us at [email@example.com](mailto:email@example.com).
+If you have any questions or suggestions, feel free to contact us at [Truong's mail](mailto:dttruonga8tqtpy@gmail.com).